The Future of Chemistry with MAX IV and ESS

 Paul Shearing, University College London

-Dr. Paul's research interests are in electrochemical engineering – the study and design of electrochemical processes in devices including fuel cells, batteries and electrochemical reactors.
-Projects include understanding and development of Li batteries, development of Solid Oxide Fuel Cells (SOFCs), electro-reduction of spent nuclear fuels using molten salt reactions, and monitoring corrosion in PEM fuel cells.
+Dr. Shearing is a reader in Chemical Engineering and Materials at University College London.
+His research interests are in electrochemical engineering - the study and design of processes in devices including fuel cells, batteries and electrochemical reactors.
+Projects include understanding and devlopment of Li batteries, development of Solid Oxide Fuel Cells (SOFCs), Electro-reduction of spent nuclear fuels using molten salt reactions, and monitoring corrosion in PEM fuel cells.